CChampness/TitleTracker/README.md

 ```
 This app is a handy way to browse books on Google books and save titles for your own personal reference.
 It uses a GraphQL interface to access the Google Books API search engine.
 Also employed are the MERN stack
 with a React front end, MongoDB database, and Node.js/Express.js server and API.
-Users ca save book searches
+Users can save book searches
 to the back end for later reference from any connected device.
-This is a full-stack app which is deployed on Heroku.
+This is a full-stack app which
+is deployed on Heroku.
 ```

 ## Motivation